 Another significant factor in why children are well-suited to mindfulness is the rapid development that happens in the prefrontal cortex throughout childhood.
 The prefrontal cortex is the area of the brain responsible for cognitive control, focus, personality expression, decision making, and moderating social behavior.
 As such, children have much to gain from forming habits of peacefulness, kindness, curiosity, compassion, and empathy.
 Once acquired, this unique skill set will serve them throughout adulthood and inform the way they self-regulate and cope with adversity.

-Mindfulness plays an integral role in the wellness theme at Innovators Camp.
+Mindfulness For Kids plays an integral role in the wellness theme at Innovators Camp.
 Our campers will be encouraged to take opportunities to tune into the present moment throughout their experience at iCamp.
 However, mindfulness is something that campers need not wait until their first day of camp to start practicing.

 Here are some great resources to help introduce mindfulness into any family rhythm: